 Sheryl A. Kujawa-Holbrook

-Professor of Practical Theology and Religious Education
+Professor of Practical Theology, Religious Education, & Christian Histories

 heryl A. Kujawa-Holbrook, is a priest of the Episcopal diocese of Los Angeles, is a religious educator, practical theologian, historian, writer and editor, equity facilitator, and program and retreat leader.
 Active as a teacher, scholar, and theological educator for almost 40 years, she is the author of 24 books, handbooks, training manuals, curricula, and numerous articles and reviews in academic journals and church publications.
 Kujawa-Holbrook the editor of the new series on Anglican Studies with Lexington/Fortress Academic and the series on Postcolonial Studies in Religion and Theology of Lexington Books.

 Religion and Education, Interreligious Education, Practical Theology, Anglican and Episcopal Studies

 EdD, Columbia University and Union Theological Seminary